scientists-working-at-the-laboratory-picture-id484444598 (2) (1)

 • Academy of Criminal Justice Sciences (ACJS): accrediting agency for criminal justice degree programs.

-• Forensic Science Education Programs Accreditation Commission (FEPAC): is the leading accrediting agency for forensic science bachelor’s and master’s degree education programs in natural sciences, such as forensic biology or forensic chemistry, or computer science, such as digital forensics and cybersecurity.
+• Forensic Science Education Programs Accreditation Commission (FEPAC): is the leading accrediting agency for forensic science bachelor and master’s degree education programs in natural sciences such as forensic biology or forensic chemistry, or computer science such as digital forensics and cybersecurity.

-One final consideration about online educational programs is the issue of state authorization status.
+One final consideration with regards to online educational programs is the issue of state authorization status.
 Some online college and university programs are limited to the types of students they can accept from out-of-state.
 This information is typically available on program websites or can be ascertained from talking with academic advisors or program coordinators.
-The National Council on State Authorization Reciprocity Agreements (NC-SARA) lists state authorization status across states and programs.

 Writer